Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are numerous concerns to be able to examine when conducting a house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are many things to look over in a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For professional assistance, get in touch today to book your rental property home assessment.
+The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling could be significant for landlords and property managers.
+For professional guidance, contact us now and schedule your rental property house assessment.

 home assessments for rental properties